How we help others

 This supper is free to all Freemen, Scholars and Apprentices under the age of 30 to get together in the Hall annually on an informal basis and is supported by funds generously donated by a Past Master.

-We are proud to support four branches of the armed forces with awards to HMS VIGILANT, the Royal Navy Hydrographic School, the Royal Engineers’ School of Military Survey and the Royal Air Force Defence College of Aeronautical Engineering.
+We are proud to support four branches of the armed forces with awards to HMS VIGILANT, the Royal Navy Hydrographic School, the Royal School of Military Survey and the Royal Air Force Defence College of Aeronautical Engineering.

 Our diligent Honorary Almoner keeps an eagle eye on our own members in need of assistance: those who are suffering from a long term illness and need some extra care or support and the widows of deceased Liverymen who are not forgotten.
+The Almoner can be contacted through the Clerk.